Hilltops Council area

 |Gross weekly individual income||Number||%||NSW%|

-Analysis of the resident workers individual income levels in the Hilltops Council area in 2016 compared to NSW shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the Hilltops Council area in 2016 compared to NSW shows that there was a similar proportion earning a high income (those earning $1,750 per week or more) as well as a higher proportion of low income persons (those earning less than $500 per week).

 The major differences between the weekly income of the resident workers in the Hilltops Council area and NSW were: